Spreading Safe Sleep Messages Across Tennessee

 Tennessee focused on reducing sleep-related infant deaths during the Health Resources and Services Administration Maternal and Child Health Bureau’s national Infant Mortality CoIIN, a NICHQ-led initiative that sought to address systemic challenges in creating better infant health outcomes.
 Now, they are building off their successes and lessons learned through the Safe Sleep Infant Mortality CoIIN, which aims to improve infant safe sleep practices and reduce disparities in infant deaths.

 “By leveraging a diverse range of partnerships across the health system, Tennessee is not only providing multiple touchpoints for families to learn about safe sleep, but they’re ensuring that all of these touchpoints share a uniform message,” says NICHQ Executive Project Director, Pat Heinrich, RN, MSN, CLE.
 “We have to remember that it is unrealistic to assume families will always receive, understand, and remember safe sleep guidelines if they are only shared in one place.
-Tennessee’s strategy for building partnerships has the potential to provide families with the consistent and comprehensive education needed to shift the trend in safe sleep deaths.”
+Tennessee’s strategy for building partnerships has the potential to provide families with the consistent and comprehensive education needed to shift the trend in unsafe sleep deaths.”

 How Tennessee is providing three touchpoints for consistent messaging